jgrelet/weather_web_sensors/README.md

 Temperature : 23.5 °C, pressure: 1008.5 hPa.
 ```
 Run main.py

 ``` bash
 MPY: soft reboot
 Connection successful
 Connected on 192.168.1.36
 ```
-Open web page on the adress given below:
+Now copy the IP address into your web browser, in this case http://192.168.29.36.
+The web server will open and display the sensor data as shown below:

 ![image](https://github.com/user-attachments/assets/a4a947ea-ab98-41d5-9230-b89f77d2cbc8)